thekompanee/chamber/README.md

 ```

 Will always return true because `false` becomes `'false'` on Heroku which, as
 far as Ruby is concerned, is `true`.
-Now, you completely omit the `enabled`
+Now, you could completely omit the
-key, however this causes issues if you would like to audit your settings (say
+`enabled` key, however this causes issues if you would like to audit your
-for each environment) to make sure they are all the same.
-Some will have the
+settings (say for each environment) to make sure they are all the same.
+Some
-`enabled` setting and some will not, which will give you false positives.
+will have the `enabled` setting and some will not, which will give you false
+positives.

 You could work around it by doing this: